itemisCREATE/create-vscode-editor/README.md

 ## ⚠️ Extension in Development

 This extension is currently a work in progress.
-Some features may be missing, and bugs are expected.
+Some features may be missing.
 We appreciate your patience and feedback as we continue to improve it!
 If you encounter any issues or have feature requests, feel free to open a ticket on our [issue tracker](https://github.com/itemisCREATE/create-vscode-editor/issues).

 The following features are not yet implemented:

 - **Multi-State Machines:** Importing other state machines is not yet supported.
 - **Domains:** The C/C++ domain and others are not yet available, so import statements will not work.
 - **Subdiagrams:** Creating subdiagrams is not supported.
-- **Code Generation:** Output folders can be configured but are not yet taken into account.
 - **Import & Export:** Exporting or importing existing statecharts is not possible.
 However, models from the web version with an `.scm` file extension can be used.
+- **SCTUnit:** Creating tests with SCTUnit is not supported.

 ## Editing & Validation